 |Speakers||90×90 Tractrix Horn with 1” LTS Tweeters; 5-1/4” copper IMG Woofer|

 Fair warning: the new R-51M is in every way an improvement on this speaker, so definitely get that if the R-15M isn’t on a discount and you’re okay with leaving your wallet a full $250 lighter.
-But we digress, so back the actual design:
+Now back to the actual design:

 The R-15M owes its incredible versatility to two things:

-- The fact that it’s a passive speaker
+- The fact that they are passive speakers

-And lastly, they even make for great desktop speakers thanks to their size, so if you’re a gamer you can now enjoy playing the latest AAA titles in high-end audio.
+They even make for great desktop speakers thanks to their size, so if you’re into gaming you can now enjoy playing the latest AAA titles in high-end audio.
 Last but certainly not least, the R-15M is Bluetooth enabled, so you can easily pair it up with your phone from the comfort of your couch.

-But we’re guessing you’re more interested in what’s on the inside, and again, there are two things we’d like to highlight here, these being the horn and the woofer.
+We’re guessing what you’re really interested in is the inside and again, there are two things we’d like to highlight here: the horn and the woofer.

-Now the horn is actually the 90×90 Tractrix Horn, and in case you didn’t know, this is a proprietary horn that Klipsch has developed and used in some more advanced speakers, which makes its inclusion in an affordable product like the R-15M absolutely remarkable.
+Now the horn is actually the 90×90 Tractrix Horn.
+In case you didn’t know, this is a proprietary horn that Klipsch has developed and used in some more advanced speakers, which makes its inclusion in an affordable product like the R-15M absolutely remarkable.

 Being both bigger and better, the new 90×90 improved upon the old horn significantly.
-The result is a horn that has a great response and sounds very natural, with no distortion even at higher volumes.
+The result is a horn that has a great response and a very natural sound, with no distortion even at higher volumes.

-And the new copper IMG woofer gets a similar treatment as well.
+In turn, the new copper IMG woofer gets a similar treatment.
 It’s a direct improvement upon the old silver IMG Woofer, and in addition to the many little tweaks and enhancements, it deals with louder volumes extremely well.

 Honestly, quite well.

 What we particularly like is how this speaker manages to do all frequencies justice.
 Granted, the mids are a bit thin in comparison to the rest, but this potential issue can easily be rectified with most amps.
 As for the highs, they are simply mesmerizing.
-And while the bass won’t amaze any certified bass head, it still performs remarkably, as it’s clean, precise, and punchy.
+And while the bass won’t amaze any certified bass head, it still performs remarkably – it’s clean, precise and punchy.

-It’s also one of the most efficient speakers we’ve seen, thanks in no small part to the horn.
-What this means is that the R-15M will sound good regardless of which amp you pair it up with.
+This is one of the most efficient speakers we’ve seen, thanks in no small part to the horn.
+What this means is the R-15M will sound good regardless of which amp you pair it up with.
 Additionally, it copes with loud volumes like a champ, without any distortion.
-More importantly, it’s not just the top-end of the frequency range that gets this distortion-free treatment, but the bottom as well.
+More importantly, it’s not just the top-end of the frequency range that gets this distortion-free treatment, but the bottom too.